csiro-mlai/dl_hpc_starter_pack/README.md

 ├──  dlhpcstarter
 │    │
 │    ├── tools                     - for all other modules; tools that are repeadetly used.
 │    ├── __main__.py               - __main__.py does the following:
 │    │                                    1.
 Reads command line arguments using argparse.
 │    │                                    2.
-Imports the 'stages' function for the task from task/TASK_NAME/stages.py.
-│    │               3.
-Loads the specified configuration .yaml for the job from task/TASK_NAME/config.
-│    │               4.
-Submits the job (the configuration + 'stages') to the cluster manager (or runs it locally if 'submit' is false).
+Imports the 'stages' function for the task from task/ │    │                                    3.
+Loads the specified configuration .yaml for the job from │    │                                    4.
+Submits the job (the configuration + 'stages') to the │    │                                       cluster manager (or runs it locally if 'submit' is false).
 │    └── cluster.py                - contains the cluster management object.
 │    └── command_line_arguments.py - argparse for reading command line arguments.
-│    └── trainer.py                - contains a wrapper for pytorch_lightning.Trainer.
+│    └── trainer.py                - contains an optional wrapper for the Lightning Trainer.
 │    └── utils.py                  - small utility definitions.

 ```